kare/environment/README.md

 * -conf
 	* Path to a properties file.
 Defaults to dev.properties.
 * -env
 	* Valid values are 'dev', 'test' and 'prod'.
+Defaults to 'dev'.

 #Usage
 Example: